The Hazardous Waste Permitting Process: A Citizens Guide

 - Class One Modifications (APC&EC Regulation 23, 270.42(d)(2)(i))

 - Class One modifications do not change substantially or alter the conditions in the permit or reduce the facility’s ability to protect human health and the environment; they generally apply to minor changes that keep the permit current with routine changes to the facility or its operation.
-In the case of Class One Permit Modifications, the ADEQ-Hazardous Waste Division (HWD) chief may require prior approval before being implemented.
+In the case of Class One Permit Modifications, the DEQ-Hazardous Waste Division (HWD) chief may require prior approval before being implemented.
 Refer to Appendix I of APC&EC Regulation 23, 270.42 for a generalized classification list of permit modifications.
-This is not an all-inclusive list; however, those noted with a superscript of 1 may be implemented only with the prior written approval of ADEQ’s Hazardous Waste chief.
+This is not an all-inclusive list; however, those noted with a superscript of 1 may be implemented only with the prior written approval of DEQ’s Hazardous Waste chief.

 - Class Two Modifications (APC&EC Regulation 23, 270.42(d)(2)(ii))